 - Poor customer service by Delonghi

-Some buyers reported problems when dealing with customer service due to faulty machine
+Some buyers reported problems when dealing with customer service due to a faulty machine

 So we’ve covered the basics including the perks and disadvantages of the Delonghi ec680, and now you can see for yourself if it meets your needs.